ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-nal, a plan which is held
-in high,esteem hy those who have tried
 it.
 The discoverer of it says:-&quot;I
 discovered many years ago that wood
 could be made to last longer than iron